 When selecting electronic texts to include in your Canvas course, keep in mind that some formats are more accessible than others:

 HTML pages, or texts contained directly on web pages, tend to be the most accessible kind of electronic document.
 Here’s an example of an accessible HTML page.
 Helpful indicators like headings and alt text are built into HTML, making these great alternatives to scanned documents when available.
 Headings are essential for those using screen readers, since they allow the user to make sense of where they are in a document and navigate accordingly.

 HTML pages also have searchable text, meaning text you can highlight or search for.
 Screen readers function by reading searchable text; they can't read a document without it.

 Hint: This guide is an HTML page!

-Microsoft Word doc/docx files and other digitally-created documents (files from Pages, Open Office, Google Docs, etc.) are searchable and allow for easy designation of headers, placing them among the more accessible choices.
+Microsoft Word doc/docx files and other digitally-created documents (files from Pages, Open Office, Google Docs, etc.) are searchable and allow for easy designation of headings, placing them among the more accessible choices.

-Check out this guide to adding headers to Word docs—complete with a video demo at the bottom!
+Check out this guide to adding headings to Word docs—complete with a video demo at the bottom!

 Remediating PDFs (making them accessible) is a complex and time-consuming process.
-That’s why we recommend finding documents that are already accessible, such as HTML pages, e-books, or Word docs with added header tags.
+That’s why we recommend finding documents that are already accessible, such as HTML pages, e-books, or Word docs with added heading tags.

 One of the hallmarks of an accessible PDF is searchable text.
 Searchable text can be copied, pasted, selected, searched for, etc. To check if a PDF (or any electronic text) has searchable text, try clicking and dragging your mouse across a sentence.
 If you can select the text, it's searchable.
 If you can't, the PDF is only an image, and screen reader programs won't be able to read it.